mitric-lab/python_for_chemists/src/05-machine_learning/01-regression.md

 {{#include ../codes/05-machine_learning/regression.py:plot_predictions}}
 ```

 The plot shows significant deviations between the predicted and true values.
 This is not entirely surprising, given the limited number of features used to predict a complex property like fluorescence intensity.
+We will explore how to improve feature engineering in the following chapters.

 ![Predicted vs. true fluorescence intensity](../assets/figures/05-machine_learning/regression_predictions.svg)